opensafely-core/ehrql/docs/tutorial/setting-up/index.md

 ## Starting a new Codespace

 To work through this tutorial, you will need to use Codespaces.
-We have set up a GitHub repository for you to use for the tutorial.
+We have set up [a GitHub repository][2] for you to use to create a Codespace suitable for the tutorial.

 ??? tip "What's a Codespace?"
     XXX